intro-to-data-science-24-workshop/12-tidymodels-tetteroo-hagemann-berdiyeva/README.md

 ### Session contents

-This session will introduce you to the powerful `tidymodels` framework in R, which streamlines the modeling process in data science.
+This session will introduce you to the powerful `tidymodels` framework in `R`, which streamlines the modeling process in data science.

-We'll begin by exploring `recipes`, a package that simplifies the preprocessing of data.
+We'll begin by exploring `recipes`, a package that simplifies the pre-processing and feature-engineering of data.

 Next, we will dive into `rsample`, which provides robust tools for data splitting and offers several distinct sampling strategies (we will discuss v-fold cross-validation, bootstrapping and rolling forecasting origin methods).